Jake Paul: Early career

-On December 21, 2019, it was announced that Paul would be making his professional boxing debut against the YouTuber AnEsonGib (known as Gib) on January 30, 2020, in Miami.
-The match between Paul and Gib was the co-feature to the WBO world middleweight title bout between professional boxers Demetrius Andrade and Luke Keeler.
-Paul won the fight via TKO at 2:18 in the first round.
+In 2020, Paul made his professional debut against English YouTuber AnEsonGib.
+The bout took place on January 30 at the Meridian at Island Gardens in Miami, Florida and was the co-feature bout to the WBO world middleweight title bout between professional boxers Demetrius Andrade and Luke Keeler.
+Paul defeated AnEsonGib via technical knockout in the 1st round and proceeded to call out KSI.